-Recovering from a C-section, I was dependent on hospital staff for my food and pain medication, and even assistance using the bathroom and taking showers.
+Recovering from a C-section, I was dependent on hospital staff for my food and pain medication, and even assistance using the bathroom.
 Interrupted every hour for two straight days by a seemingly endless parade of doctors, residents, nurses, techs, and support staff—all with their own, uncoordinated schedule of rounds—I had the jellied zombie brain of a torture victim.

 I signed their form, but then I didn’t use the formula!
 Maybe I’d better speak to the pediatrician first, I thought, see if I’m overreacting to my baby’s listlessness before I give her an allergy, destroy my milk supply, or risk any of the other horrors of formula supplementation described on the waiver.
 I asked to see the pediatrician but the nurses sent me the lactation consultant instead.